cvalleskey/intouch-toolkit/README.md

 ### Features

-- __Superscript__: Make and edit superscripts with ease.
+- __Superscript/Subscript__: Make and edit superscripts with ease.
 Supports Text Styles and use with Shared Libraries.

-- __Generate Grid__: Creates a series of layers which match website grid specs exactly at any device size.
-Supports a defined list of column counts, with percentages or pixel values allowed for column gutters and margins.

-- __Create Padding__: Creates a layer around selected layer(s) which define a set padding within the bounds.
+- __Align__: Use the keyboard shortcuts listed to quickly align selected objects.

+- __Columns__: Define columns for layout purposes.
+Use pixel values or percentages for precise control.

+- __Spacing__: Defines padding within selected layer(s) for layout purposes.

+- __Text Styles__: Sync local and remote library text styles while preserving formatting like superscripts. __In testing:__ Define a type scale with automatic Text Style creation based on device sizes.